Counter Terrorism News Check

 DAYTON, Ohio - The Air Force expects planes will be able to fire

-non-lethal microwave rays at enemy ground troops with the help of a new
+non-lethal microwave rays at enemy ground troops with the help of

-superconducting generator system developed at Wright-Patterson Air
+superconducting generator system developed at Wright-Patterson

 Force Base after about 25 years of research.